JavaScript Client

 Frequency (in Hz) at which face detection should be performed. | 1 |

-When analyzing a video stream, vitallens.js
+When analyzing a video stream

-returns estimation results continuously.
+When analyzing a video stream, VitalLens returns estimation results continuously.
 Each returned estimation result contains the following vital signs:

-Name | Type | Based on / containing | Returned if |
+| Name | Type | Based on / containing | Returned if |

 ppg_waveform |